Etale and crystalline companions, I: Introduction

 Throughout this introduction (but not beyond; see \S\ref{sec:companions}), let $k$ be a finite field of characteristic $p$ and let $X$ be a smooth scheme over $k$.
 When studying the cohomology of motives over $X$, one typically fixes a prime $\ell \neq p$ and considers \'etale cohomology with $\ell$-adic coefficients; in this setting, the natural coefficient objects of locally constant rank are the \emph{lisse Weil $\overline{\QQ}_\ell$-sheaves}.
 However, \'etale cohomology with $p$-adic coefficients behaves poorly in characteristic $p$; for $\ell=p$, the correct choice for a Weil cohomology with $\ell$-adic coefficients is Berthelot's \emph{rigid cohomology}, wherein the natural coefficient objects of locally constant rank are the \emph{overconvergent $F$-isocrystals}.
 For the purposes of this introduction, the exact nature of these objects is not material; we suggest our recent survey \cite{kedlaya-isocrystals} as a starting point for this topic.

-For $\calE$ a coefficient object on $X$ and $x$ a closed point of $X$, let $\calE_x$ denote the fiber of $\calE$ at $x$; this object carries an action of (geometric) Frobenius, whose reverse characteristic polynomial we denote by $P(\calE_x, T)$.
+For $\calE$ a coefficient object on $X$ and $x$ a closed point of $X$, let $\calE_x$ denote the fiber of $\calE$ at $x$.
+This is a finite-dimensional $\overline{\QQ}_\ell$-vector space carrying an invertible linear action by (geometric) Frobenius, whose reverse characteristic polynomial we denote by $P(\calE_x, T)$.

 For the remainder of this introduction, let $\ell, \ell'$ be two primes (which may or may not equal each other and/or $p$), and fix an isomorphism of the algebraic closures of $\QQ$ within $\overline{\QQ}_\ell$ and $\overline{\QQ}_{\ell'}$ (which may be nontrivial in case $\ell = \ell'$).
 We say that an $\ell$-adic coefficient object $\calE$ and an $\ell'$-adic coefficient object $\calE'$ are \emph{companions} if for all $x$, the characteristic polynomials of Frobenius on $\calE_x$ and $\calE'_x$ coincide; given this relation, each object determines the other up to semisimplification (see Theorem~\ref{T:chebotarev}).